 The input can accept differential voltages anywhere within the common mode range of the input amplifier, or specifically from 0.5V below the positive supply to 1.0V above the negative supply.
 In this range, the system has a CMRR of 86dB typical.
 However, care must be exercised to assure the integrator output does not saturate.
 A worst case condition would be a large positive common mode voltage with a near full-scale negative differential input voltage.
-The negative input signal drives the integrator positive common mode voltage.
+The negative input signal drives the integrator positive when most of its swing has been used up by the positive common mode voltage.
 For these critical applications the integrator output swing can be reduced to less than the recommended 2V full-scale swing with little loss of accuracy.
-The integrator output can swing to within 0.5V of either supply without loss of linearity.
+The integrator output can swing to within 0.3V of either supply without loss of linearity.